 At The Weiss School, the early childhood program includes Junior and Senior Pre-Kindergarten that educates 3, 4, and 5-year-old students.
 Each of our early learners is provided the skills and support systems to blossom in a safe, nurturing learning environment while developing their cognitive, emotional, physical, and social skills.
 Early childhood students learn through play and social interaction, which fosters the development of social concepts and skills through imaginative and structured independent and cooperative playtime.

-At The Weiss School, the Learning Through Play philosophy produces the following results:
+At The Weiss School, the Learning Through Play philosophy produces the following results for students:

-- Children increase their understanding about themselves, peers, and their environment
+- increase their understanding of themselves, peers, and their environment

-- Children increase and improve physical coordination and manual dexterity.
+- increase and improve physical coordination and manual dexterity

 - learn to better interact with peers by taking turns, cooperating, negotiating, and playing together by established rules